Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 - Topic 4: Agent Capable of Operating Computers and Becoming More Proficient

-- Topic 6: Agent Capable of Operating Computers While Making Phone Calls
+- Topic 6: Agent Operating Computers While Making Phone Calls

 Topic 1: Real-time Voice Agent Combining Fast and Slow Thinking